 When the story may have unwanted ramifications.

 Sometimes the story is positive, but the ramifications may be mixed.
 I was recently asked for advice from a colleague who works with a fledgling NGO helping refugees.
 A TV station had requested an interview with one particular family being helped locally.
 Although the reporter made it very clear that the story was to bring a local angle to an international crisis, here was the dilemma: Grant the interview to raise awareness and, potentially, donations and volunteerism; or risk the family’s privacy, possibly awakening critics.
-Our counsel here was to politely decline while offering a possible future story when the group had more advocates and was more established.
+Our counsel here was to politely decline while offering a future story when the group had more advocates and was more established.
 We helped the journalist with alternative sources to maintain a positive relationship and leave the door open for future interaction.

 When the spokesperson isn’t up to the task.

 Sometimes, despite all best efforts, a company is unable to offer an ideal spokesperson for a media interview.
-Some are nervous or defensive, or they may not be familiar with the matter.
+Some are nervous or defensive, or they may not be familiar with the subject matter.
 Even a well-intentioned effort by an underprepared spokesperson can result in evisceration by determined reporters.
-The remedy for these situations is rigorous spokesperson vetting and professional media training that preps a spokesperson for all types of media interviews.
+The remedy for these situations is rigorous spokesperson vetting and professional media training that preps for all types of media interviews.
 These include simulated interviews with an unprepared reporter, a “nasty” journalist, or an inscrutable one who doesn’t show his hand.
-A good media prep session will help keep spokespeople on track, and videotaped simulations are helpful learning.
+A good media prep session will help keep things on track, and videotaped simulations are helpful learning.
 Yet there are some people who are just not cut out for the job, and in those cases it’s best to invest in an alternative spokesperson or to opt for email interview questions.
-Despite the best preparation, sometimes things will go awry.
+Despite the best preparation, sometimes things go awry.
 But this recent interview featuring a BBC interviewee interrupted by his kids is not only a terrific example of grace under pressure, but a reminder that we’re all human, and some “mistakes” aren’t mistakes at all.

 When the timing is off.